KonradHoeffner/tempoguide/index.md

 > Funnily enough Bant Nadu is a bad matchup.

 Flodope from the other side:
-> I would say as a Bant Nadu player I don't like very aggressive starts out of the ub tempo deck, like fast Nethergoyfs backed up by Wasteland and Orcish Bowmasters, which make my cantrips costly when I try to dig out of the situation, an early Grafdiggers Cage hurts.
+> I would say as a Bant Nadu player I don't like very aggressive starts out of the UB tempo deck, like fast Nethergoyfs backed up by Wasteland and Orcish Bowmasters, which make my cantrips costly when I try to dig out of the situation, an early Grafdigger's Cage hurts.
 > Sometimes I see toxic deluge boarded against me which is not so nice.
 > Teferi can be very good but also quite awkward, I like additional Endurance against UB Tempo more than multiple Teferis, because they handle Nethergoyfs and can prevent Murktides.